8 Signs of Liver Disease

 2. Fluid Retention: Swelling in the legs or distension in the abdomen due to an enlarged liver or fluid buildup

 3. Abdominal Pain: Tenderness or pain in the abdomen where the liver is located

 4. Chronic fatigue: A feeling of tiredness or weakness even when you get enough rest

-6. Itchy Skin (pruritis): Itching may be in one location or all over due to the buildup of bile salts under the skin
+6. Itchy Skin (pruritus): Itching may be in one location or all over due to the buildup of bile salts under the skin

-7. Nausea, Vomiting, or Appetite Loss: Nausea and vomiting are often some of the first signs of liver failure, so if you have other symptoms and then experience nausea, seek medical attention.
+7. Nausea, Vomiting, or Appetite Loss: Nausea and vomiting are often some of the first signs of liver disease or failure, so if you have other symptoms and then experience nausea, seek medical attention

 8. Bleeding or Bruising Easily: If the liver stops producing proteins that help blood clot, then excessive bleeding or easy bruising may occur.
 People with cirrhosis may also vomit blood or notice blood in the stool.